About Nicole

 Nicole with her dog, Vinny, in front of one of her mother, Franyo’s, paintings.

-I have had two careers, one as a portrait painter, and one as a fiction writer.
-In college I studied comparative literature but simultaneously managed to rack up hours in life drawing classes and studio art.
-In 1978 I earned an MFA in Creative Writing from Boston University where I worked with Stanley Elkin and Rosellen Brown.
-My first novel, Hearts of Glass, (touted as the steamiest book of the summer by The New York Times) was released by Crown in 1992.
-Over the following years I focused on short stories, novellas and screenplays, and co-authored High Frequency, a spoof on new age Austin.
+In college I studied comparative literature, while simultaneously accumulating hours in life drawing classes and studio art.
+In 1978, I earned an MFA in Creative Writing from Boston University, where I worked with Stanley Elkin and Rosellen Brown.
+My first novel, Hearts of Glass, was published by Crown in 1992 and was described by The New York Times as the steamiest book of the summer.